 1 Kings 8:22-23, 41-43

-F Solomon’s prayer and the gospel story about Jesus healing the foreigner’s slave may lead courageous worship leaders to explore issues related to immigration.
-For adults this is a complex “hot” topic.
+> Solomon’s prayer and the gospel story about Jesus healing the foreigner’s slave may lead courageous worship leaders to explore issues related to immigration.
+For adults, especially this year, this is a complex “hot” topic.
 For, children it mainly deals with how they interact with the young immigrants they all encounter at school and in the community.
 So, the challenge for children is simpler.
 We want to teach them to treat those children with respect and to help them as they confront the difficulties of new language and culture.
 See some of the ideas and suggested children’s books for the gospel below.

-F Print text on stationary folded and sealed in an envelope.
-At the time for reading scripture announce that we have mail.
+> Print this text on stationary folded and sealed in an envelope.
+At the time for reading scripture announce, “We have mail.”
 Briefly, describe how letters were written and delivered in those days.
 Note that letters were read aloud repeatedly and saved carefully.
 Paul’s letter to the churches in Galatia were passed from church to church.
-Compare that to the disposable, terse nature of today’s emails and texts.
+Compare that to the disposable, terse nature of today’s emails and text messages.
 Call worshipers to imagine themselves receiving this letter and gathering to read it.
 Then, open the envelope, unfold the paper, and read it as if reading a letter.
 Show your pleasure at the greeting and your dismay as Paul lambasts the readers.
 Talk about how it felt, then begin exploring what was going on in the churches of Galatia and what Paul wanted them to do about it.

-F To emphasize both Paul and Elijah’s calls to say what we believe, present the Apostles’ Creed or other affirmation of faith as a series of questions, e.g. “Do you believe in God the Father Almighty, maker of heaven and earth” to which worshipers reply “Yes, we believe that!” or “Yes, we believe….REPEAT PHRASE.”
+> To emphasize both Paul’s and Elijah’s calls to say what we believe, present the Apostles’ Creed or other affirmation of faith as a series of questions, e.g. “Do you believe in God the Father Almighty, maker of heaven and earth” to which worshipers reply “Yes, we believe that!” or “Yes, we believe….repeat with each phrase.”

-F The centurion trusted Jesus to heal his slave.
-There are two wonderful children’s stories about Adam and Eve facing the first night and in the process learning to trust God.
+> The centurion trusted Jesus to heal his slave.
+There are two children’s stories about Adam and Eve facing the first night and in the process learning to trust.

 Adam and Eve’s First Sunset, by Sandy Sasso, is a picture book that can be read in about 6 minutes.
 Adam and Eve alarmed as the sun sets for the first time do all sorts of things to try to stop it, blame each other for it, and finally admit they are unable to do anything about it.
 God teaches them how to make fire to get through the night, but that does not solve all the problems.
 At last the sun rises again and they are relieved and bless both day and night.
 (To shorten the reading, omit the pages about fire.)

-p And again, a reminder that the end of the school year is hugely important to your children.
-So, go to School Is Out1!!! for ideas for recognizing it in the congregation’s worship on the appropriate Sunday.
+> And again, a reminder that the end of the school year is hugely important to your children.
+So, go HERE for ideas for recognizing it in the congregation’s worship on the appropriate Sunday.